mendix/docs/content/howto/mobile/publishing-a-mendix-hybrid-mobile-app-in-mobile-app-stores.md

 * Set up app signing keys
 * Complete the app-packaging process
-* Install an iOS or Android app on a test device
+* Install an iOS or Android app on a mobile test device
 * Upload your app to the Apple App Store or Google Play Store

 ## 2 Prerequisites